owlbarn/tutorial/book/algodiff/README.md

 ```

 Before we move on, did you notice that we get $\frac{\partial~y}{\partial~x_1}$ for "free" while calculating $\frac{\partial~y}{\partial~x_0}$.
-Noticing this will help you to understand the next section, namely how to decide which mode (forward or backward) to use in practice.
+Noticing this will help you to understand the next section, about how to decide which mode (forward or backward) to use in practice.

 ### Forward or Reverse?

-Since both can be used to differentiate a function then the natural question is which mode we should choose in practice.
+Since both modes can be used to differentiate a function, the natural question is which mode we should choose in practice.
 The short answer is: it depends on your function.
 In general, given a function that you want to differentiate, the rule of thumb is:

 * if the number of input variables is far larger than that of the output variables, then use reverse mode;
 * if the number of output variables is far larger than that of the input variables, then use forward mode.

-Later we will show example of this point.

 For each input variable, we need to seed individual variable and perform one forward pass.
 The number of forward passes increase linearly as the number of inputs increases.
 However, for backward mode, no matter how many inputs there are, one backward pass can give us all the derivatives of the inputs.
 I guess now you understand why we need to use backward mode for `f`.
 One real-world example of `f` is machine learning and neural network algorithms, wherein there are many inputs but the output is often one scalar value from loss function.

 Backward mode needs to maintain a directed computation graph in the memory so that the errors can propagate back; whereas the forward mode does not have to do that due to the algebra of dual numbers.
+Later we will show example about choosing between these two methods.

 ## A Strawman AD Engine

 Surely you don't want to make these tables every time you are faced with a new computation.
 Now that you understand how to use forward and reverse propagation to do algorithmic differentiation, let's look at how to do it with computer programmes.
-In this section, we will introduce how to implement the differentiation modes using OCaml code.
+In this section, we will introduce how to implement the differentiation modes using pure OCaml code.
-Of course, these will be elementary straw man implementation compared to the industry standard module provided by Owl, but nevertheless important to the understanding of the latter.
+Of course, these will be elementary straw man implementations compared to the industry standard module provided by Owl, but nevertheless are important to the understanding of the latter.

-We will again use the function in [@eq:algodiff:example] as example, and we limit the computation in our small AD engine to only these operations: `add`, `div`, `mul`,
+We will again use the function in [@eq:algodiff:example] as example, and we limit the computation in our small AD engine to only these basic operations: `add`, `div`, `mul`.

 ### Simple Forward Implementation

 How can we represent [@tbl:algodiff:forward]?
-A intuitive answer is to build a table when traversing the computation graph.
+An intuitive answer is to build a table when traversing the computation graph.
 However, that's not a scalable: what if there are hundreds and thousands of computation steps?
-A closer look at the [@tbl:algodiff:forward] shows that a intermediate node actually only need to know the computation results (primal value and tangent value) of its parents nodes to compute its own results.
+A closer look at the [@tbl:algodiff:forward] shows that an intermediate node actually only need to know the computation results (primal value and tangent value) of its parents nodes to compute its own results.
 Based on this observation, we can define a data type that preserve these two values:

 ```ocaml env=algodiff_simple_impl_forward